 1 Ras Plant Based

-To try a little bit of everything, choose one of the restaurant’s two platters, which each feature a mixture of stewed and spiced legumes, flavor-packed vegetables, and either injera or rice.
+To try a little bit of everything, choose one of the restaurant’s two platters, each of which feature a mixture of stewed and spiced legumes, flavor-packed vegetables, and either injera or rice.
 If you’re craving something meaty, choose from the menu’s dinner section, which offers spiced tofu, pea protein crumble, mushrooms, and seitan tibs—a sautéed meat dish made with a generous rub of homemade berbere spice blend.

 Swing by for brunch to find a mixture of Ethiopian dishes such as firfir—a simmered dish featuring tomato, onion, spices, and shredded injera—or Western dishes like vegan French toast and macaroni and cheese.